trentapple/llama.vscode/README.md

 The plugin requires FIM-compatible models: [HF collection](https://huggingface.co/collections/ggml-org/llamavim-6720fece33898ac10544ecf9)

-## Llama Agent Webview
+## Llama Agent

-The extension includes Llama Agent:
+The extension includes Llama Agent

 ### Features
 - Llama Agent UI in Explorer view
-- OpenRouter API model selection (assumes your OpenRauter key is in setting Api_key_tools)
-- MCP Support
+- Works with local models - gpt-oss 20B is the best choice for now
+- Could work with external models (for example from OpenRouter)
+- MCP Support - could use the tools from the MCP Servers, which are installed and started in VS Code
 - 9 internal tools available for use
 - custom_tool - returns the content of a file or a web page
-- custom_eval_tool - write your own tool in Typescript/javascript
+- custom_eval_tool - write your own tool in javascript (function with input and return value string)
 - Attach the selection to the context
 - Configure maximum loops for Llama Agent

 ### Usage
-1. Open Llama Agent with Ctrl+Shift+A or from llama-vscode menu Show Llama Agent
+1. Open Llama Agent with Ctrl+Shift+A or from llama-vscode menu "Show Llama Agent"
-2. If you have OpenRouter API key in setting Api_key_tools - select a model from OpenRouter by clicking button Select Model.
-Alternatively - set the model directly with settings Endpoint_tools, Api_key_tools, Ai_model, Ai_api_version (should be v1 in almost all cases)
+2. Select Env with an agent if you haven't done it before.
-3. Write a query (Use Enter for new line) and attach files if needed
+3. Write a query and attach files with the @ button if needed
-4. Click Ask button

 More details(https://github.com/ggml-org/llama.vscode/wiki)